Garo (TV series): Taiga

 Garo: Taiga (牙狼〈GARO〉TAIGA) is a film that celebrates the 20th anniversary of the Garo franchise and features a younger version of Hiroyuki Watanabe's character Taiga Saejima.
 It was released in Japanese theaters on October 17, 2025.

 Higashi no Kairou

-Garo: Higashi no Kairou (牙狼〈GARO〉東ノ界楼, Garo Higashi no Kairō) is an upcoming television series that is scheduled to premiere in January 2026, featuring Wataru Kuriyama's character Ryuga Dougai.
+Garo: Higashi no Kairou (牙狼〈GARO〉東ノ界楼, Garo Higashi no Kairō) (Note: Also known by the English title Garo: Sentinel of the East.) is a television series that premiered on Tokyo MX and BS Nittele on January 29, 2026, featuring Wataru Kuriyama's character Ryuga Dougai.